 A.M.
-Best concludes by underlining that "positive business profile factors include the Company's ability to leverage Euler Hermes' trade credit capabilities and expertise, and access to MAPFRE's extensive and well-established distribution channels in its target markets".
+Best concludes by underlining that "positive business profile factors include the Company's ability to leverage Allianz Trade's trade credit capabilities and expertise, and access to MAPFRE's extensive and well-established distribution channels in its target markets".